AdobeDocs/journey-optimizer.en/help/using/content-management/generative-email.md

 >[!TAB Image only generation]

-In the example below, learn how to leverage the AI Assistant for Content Accelerator to optimize and improve your assets, ensuring a more user-friendly experience.
+In the example below, learn how to leverage the AI Assistant for Content Acceleration to optimize and improve your assets, ensuring a more user-friendly experience.

 1. After creating and configuring your email campaign, click **[!UICONTROL Edit content]**.

     For more information on how to configure your email campaign, refer to [this page](../email/create-email.md).

-1. Select the asset you want to change with the AI Assistant for Content Accelerator.
+1. Select the asset you want to change with the AI Assistant for Content Acceleration.

 1. From the right-hand menu, select **[!UICONTROL AI Assistant]**.

     ![](assets/image-genai-1.png){zoomable="yes"}

-1. Enable the **[!UICONTROL Reference style]** option for the AI Assistant for Content Accelerator to personalize new content based on the reference content.
+1. Enable the **[!UICONTROL Reference style]** option for the AI Assistant for Content Acceleration to personalize new content based on the reference content.
 You can also upload an image to add context to your variation.

 1. Fine tune the content by describing what you want to generate in the **[!UICONTROL Prompt]** field.